 Improve volunteer impact, increase fundraising or take it to the next level.

-We deliver active learning programs that address specific areas of nonprofit capacity and meet the needs of our philanthropic partners.
+We deliver programs that address specific areas of nonprofit capacity and meet the needs of our philanthropic partners.
 Our programs leverage the time and talents of service corps members and other volunteers so that the program's value is many times greater than the cost.

 Springboard, Catalyst, HR Toolkit, Plan IT, and Volunteer Impact Partnership

-Our active learning programs include Springboard - capacity building for arts and cultural organizations; Catalyst - for fundraising success; HR Toolkit - strengthening your HR functions; and United Way's Volunteer Impact Partnership, which aims to improve organization's volunteer engagement.
-Participating organizations set priorities and make important improvements with the help of 501 Commons consultants, while actively learning and sharing with peers.
+Our action learning programs, described below, improve organizational performance.
+Participating organizations set priorities and make important improvements with the help of 501 Commons consultants, while learning and sharing with peers.

 Springboard for Arts and Culture Organizations - now in its ninth year, participants develop the ability to quickly identify and address organizational problems, spot opportunities and create an actionable capacity building plan that measure organizational success.